 The IBFN is a multidisciplinary certification board.
 That means that more than one professional or licensure group may become certified.
 Currently, individuals seeking certification include Medical Doctors (MD), Doctors of Osteopathy (DO), Doctors of Chiropractic (DC), Naturopathic Doctors (ND), Doctors of Physical Therapy (DPT), Doctors of Nursing Practice (DNP), Doctors of Philosophy (PhD) and educators of varying qualifications.
 Each must practice within their scopes of practice using a basic, cross-discipline core of knowledge, skills and abilities.
 Other disciplines may endeavor to become certified and will be considered on a discipline by discipline basis.

 The IBFN umbrella covers the functional neurology core program Fellow certification as well as other specialty program certifications.
-The initial examination for the Childhood Neurodevelopmental Disabilities program is schedule for November 2017.
-The initial examination for the Fellow of the International Board of Functional Neurology is scheduled for summer of 2018.
+The initial examination for the Childhood Neurodevelopmental Disabilities program was held in mid 2018 and the first certificates for Fellow in Childhood Neurodevelopmental Disorders were given out in October 2018.
+The certification testing for CND exams will continue so please contact us for more details or next scheduled dates.
+The initial examination for the Fellow of the International Board of Functional Neurology is scheduled for 2019.

 Other sub-specialization certifications will include an examination associated with the functional neurology core and specific to each profession, as listed above, to reflect that profession’s scope of practice.
 These will be developed by practitioners holding licensure in each specific profession.